LlewBach/aj-builder/README.md

 My mentor pointed out that there was an x overflow, which I had fixed by taking the spacers outside of row containers.
 I thought this was fixed but he pointed out that it was still happening on the mobile view.
 There's also an issue with the supposedly fixed navbar and footer scrolling a small amount with the page.
 I've got a feeling the x-overflow is due to the bootstrap container and grid.
 My mentor mentioned a potential gutter issue.

 I made the mistake of asking GPT-4 for quick advice on how to remove gutters, and the answer I got was to add the .no-gutters class to the rows.
 After seeing this not work, I went on for several hours trying a huge variety of different solutions.
-I later tried adding the class gx-0 to the rows and this finally worked!
-I went back to GPT-4 and asked if .no-gutters was still a current class, and it replied 'no'.
+I later tried adding the class gx-0 to the rows after perusing Bootstrap docs and this finally worked!
+I went back to GPT-4 and asked if .no-gutters was still a current class, to which it replied 'no'.
 I always used to think that if GPT-4 had a physical body I would be in danger for asking so many dumb questions, but now the idea of it fills me with vengeful lust.

 I've just noticed that this fix has solved the moving navbar and footer!
 Two in one.
+Ben called it fairplay.

 ### About page testimonial section